RSDKModding/RSDKv5-Decompilation/FAQ.md

 # General
 ### Q: Why is the DLC disabled in release builds and autobuilds?
-A: Long story short, it's to minimize piracy and ensure an extra layer of legal protection for Mania Plus.
+A: Long story short, it's to minimize piracy and ensure an extra layer of legal protection for Sonic Mania Plus and Sonic Origins Plus.
 Giving players paid content for free is not the goal of this project.

 ### Q: How do I change the username?
 A: In the `Game` category of settings.ini, add a tag called `username` and enter the desired username in it.